MicrosoftDocs/dynamics-365-project-operations/articles/approvals/approval-sets.md

 Approval sets indicate the overall processing state of their related records.
 When an approval record is processed using an approval set, the record moves from **Submitted** to **Approved**, and is no longer linked to the approval set.
 If a record fails when it is submitted for approval, the record remains in a status of **Submitted** and the approval set is marked as failed.
 The approval set logs the error message of the failure.

 ## Processing approvals and approval sets
 Approvals that are queued for processing are visible in the **Processing Approvals** view.
-The system proccesses all the entries multiple times asynchronously, including retrying an approval if previous attempts failed.
+The system processes all the entries multiple times asynchronously, including retrying an approval if previous attempts failed.

 The **Approval Set Lifetime** field records the number of attempts left to process the set before it's marked as failed.